 Car insurance companies are not usually in the business of providing even the most basic coverage for dangerous drivers.
 In California, a conviction for driving under the influence will remain on your driving record for 10 years.
 Unfortunately for many drivers, their insurance rates will generally increase for up three years.
 To top it off, many companies will not offer any discounts to drivers during the entire 10 year period while the DUI is still visible on their driving record.
 However, drivers may see reductions in their insurance rates once they have successfully fulfilled some state DMV and court requirements and opted for additional guarantees that will make it easier for an insurance company to provide coverage.
+If you’re not yet covered and working in a business environment, you can Find great life insurance for businesses to ensure you are looked after.
+No matter the size of your business, whether it be a small business insurance you’re after or insurance for a larger business you have, there are always great deals out there to get you covered.

 Don’t fight the penalties.